MevScreenager/T04D04/README.md

 It seems like the backup module has problems with output encoding.
 Most likely, it has input problems as well, so it won't understand you.
 The numbers remind you of a table from one of the sheets.
 Perhaps you should pay attention to it. \
 By the look of things, you need to develop a small auxiliary program that would operate in two modes – encoding and decoding.
 The choice of the program's mode should be made as a command-line parameter, where 0 stands for encoding and 1 – for decoding.
 When decoding, the program must take a string of space-separated hexadecimal integers from stdin and output space-separated decoded characters to stdout.
 Encoding should involve a reverse operation.
 The subtasks of encoding (symbol->number) and decoding (number->symbol) should be organized as separate functions.
 Do not forget to put the file with the program in the src/char_decode.c path in the repository.

 ***== Quest 2 received.
 Create an src/char_decode.c program that takes operation mode (0–encoding or 1–decoding) as a command-line parameter.
 If the decoding mode is selected, the program must accept two-character strings separated by a space from stdin and output decoded characters separated by a space to stdout.
 Encoding should involve a reverse operation.
 The subtasks of encoding and decoding should be organized as separate functions.
 Pay attention to the ASCII table.
-For errors, display "n/a". ==***
+For errors, display "n/a".
+A line break character is a sign of the end of the input. ==***

 | Terminal arguments | Input | Output |
 | ------ | ------ | ------ |